Skip to navigation Skip to content

 A customer’s residence status is checked each time they claim a PPL day.

 Anna is an Australian resident who is travelling overseas for 4 months.
-Anna plans to claim some of the unpaid PPL days during the absence from Australia.
+Anna plans to claim some PPL days during the absence from Australia.

 Anna will be able to claim PPL days during the absence, provided that: